Last Update 07-04-07

 So that leaves us with?
 Nothing.
 Bracket "racing."
 Ho hum.

-Bruce worked on Arnie Beswick to initiate a
+I worked on Arnie Beswick to initiate a

 heads-up set of classes at Arnies RT 66 race, but Arnie's idea of a fair heads-up race

-turned out to be a 400" engine races a 600" engine -a 3500 lb car races a 2000 lb car. ( Arnie's NOT a good promoter)
+turned out to be a 400" engine races a 600" engine -a 3500 lb car races a 2000 lb car.

 Only five or six people have decent big cubic inch fast cars.